Fighting resumes in Yemen's Hodeidah as peace talks stall

 The Yemen war has killed more than 10,000 people and displaced more than 2 million, according to the United Nations.

-Reporting By Mohammed Ghobari in Aden and Stephanie Nebehay in Geneva; Writing by Aziz El Yaakoubi, Editing by William Maclean
+Reporting By Mohammed Ghobari in Aden, Aziz El Yaakoubi in Dubai and Stephanie Nebehay in Geneva; Writing by Aziz El Yaakoubi, Editing by William Maclean and Hugh Lawson